-It is understood that we need housing however we that now live In the area deserve peace and quiet as well.

-Let's face it HRM failed to address this problem when it started many decades ago.
-So these apartments aren't going to alleviate any of the real problems.
-The rents aren't really going to be affordable.

-So I vote no

-Thank you for providing feedback, your comments will be used to help form final staff recommendation for Council.

-To address some of your questions:

-In terms of utilities, proposed sites must be serviced by municipal sewer and water to be considered for rezoning to the Housing Accelerator (HA) Zone under the Suburban Housing Accelerator Land Use By-Law.
-Capacity and connection to local infrastructure is determined at the time of permitting and construction, if applicable.

-Regarding transportation infrastructure, the Herring Cove Road.
-At this time, the section of road from the Armdale Roundabout to Cowie Hill has a detailed design in progress and the section of road from Glenora Avenue to Greystone Drive has a preliminary design in progress.
-This project considers future transportation needs based on anticipated population density and is expected to improve safety for all users as well as decreased travel times for those taking transit.

-Proximity to a proposed Rapid Transit route or terminal is also included in the site selection criteria for proposed sites.
-This is to enable accessibility to a wider selection of transportation options for residents and is intended to reduce traffic delays during peak commute times.
-To be considered, proposals must meet at least one of the following:
+Kind regards, CB129 It is understood that we need housing however we that now live In the area peace and quiet as well. deserve Let's face it HRM failed to address this problem when it started many decad So these apartments aren't going to alleviate any of the real problems.
+The aren't really going to be affordable.
+So I vote no CB130 Good afternoon Thank you for providing feedback, your comments will be used to help form recommendation for Council. final staff To address some of your questions: In terms of utilities, proposed sites must be serviced by municipal sewer and be considered for rezoning to the Housing Accelerator (HA) Zone under the Housing Accelerator Land Use By-Law.
+Capacity and connection to local infrastructure is determined at the time of permitting and construction, if app Suburban Regarding transportation infrastructure, the Herring Cove Road multi-modal an ongoing project to review and improve Herring Cove Road.
+At this time, to of road from the Armdale Roundabout to Cowie Hill has a detailed design in and the section of road from Glenora Avenue to Greystone Drive has a prel design in progress.
+This project considers future transportation needs based anticipated population density and is expected to improve safety for all user as decreased travel times for those taking transit. he sectior progress minary d on Proximity to a proposed Rapid Transit route or terminal is also included in the selection criteria for proposed sites.
+This is to enable accessibility to a wider of transportation options for residents and is intended to reduce traffic delay peak commute times.
+To be considered, proposals must meet at least one of following: selection s during

-- Be located within 800 metres of a proposed Rapid Transit route. - Be located within 1200 metres of a proposed Rapid Transit terminal. - .
-Be located within 800 metres of a post-secondary institution campus; or - Be a site identified by the Provincial Lands for Housing Program or an affordable housing project by a registered non-profit.
+- Be located within 800 metres of a proposed Rapid Transit route. - Be located within 1200 metres of a proposed Rapid Transit terminal. - Be located within 800 metres of a post-secondary institution campus; or - Be a site identified by the Provincial Lands for Housing Program or an affordable housing project by a registered non-profit.